Opportunity – Education – Innovation

 Almost a year later, after a lot of hard work and fundraising, it happened.
 In September 2017, with help in financing from CEI (Coastal Enterprises, Inc), Tear Cap Workshops became the official owner of the 19-acre facility.
 All of the tenants renting workshop space from Hiram Works stayed on, and the transition couldn’t have been more seamless.

 Read more here about CEI and their coverage of Tear Cap Workshops here:

-The addition of educational, hands-on classes fit beautifully into the energy and work going on with the activity of the artisan tenants, on an almost daily basis, at the facility.
-A month after purchasing the property, Tear Cap Workshops offered our first woodworking class in the former planer mill building.
+The addition of educational, hands-on classes fit beautifully into the energy and work going on with the activity of the artisan tenants at the facility.
+A month after purchasing the property, Tear Cap Workshops offered the first woodworking class in the former planer mill building.
 The class was wonderful — a small, hands-on class, exactly what we set out to do.
 The class was also a test of the space — an open, 40 x 80 foot workshop with 2 garage doors and spruce flooring.
 It had a lot of potential — but needed a lot of work.

 New windows, a new door, new pine ceilings and walls, an updated electrical service and new LED lights, gifts of old and new tools, new workbenches, and a new heating source, the outdoor wood boiler, have completely transformed the space.

 The renovation was a big project, and involved help from so many sources: Local businesses and lumber yards, foundations, individuals, and volunteers have all supported this effort… it truly is a community – made shop for community benefit.